ShakiraCasusi/ReRead/README.md

 Re;Read provides a simple way to browse, select, and purchase used books.
 It focuses on ease of use, mobile responsiveness, and a clean shopping flow.
-The project follows a static front-end structure that can be integrated with backend services later.
+The project follows a static front-end structure that can be integrated with backend services.
 The project is a full-stack application integrated with a Node.js backend and MongoDB database.

 **Key Highlights:**

 - Mobile-responsive UI
-- Fast and lightweight
 - PH region-based checkout logic
 - Organized page structure
 - Bootstrap UI components